kchettiar1/kchettiar1/README.md

 I’m interested in designing user interfaces and coding digital experiences.

 I’m currently working my way through HTML, CSS, and vanilla JS.
-Going forward I will be looking at designing and creating components/modules that contribute to web applications.
-Whether that is in FinTech, Edtech or something else, is TBD.

-You can connect with me  on twitter @kchettiar1.
+You can connect with me  on [Twitter](https://twitter.com/kchettiar1).

 Have a good one and happy coding.